Planning and installing vegetative buffers

 Maintenance

 A vegetative buffer is a living organism that will need some tending to survive and thrive.
-For the first 2 to 3 years after planting, trees will need watering during summer dry spells.
+For the first two to three years after planting, trees will need watering during summer dry spells.
 An irrigation system can provide this service with minimal effort.
 Competing vegetation (weeds) will require removal during this period to allow the trees to successfully establish.
 Trees may require staking as temporary support to withstand heavy winds in their early years.

 From then on, it is important to monitor tree health and make sure changes to farm operations are not negatively affecting trees.
 At the first sign of stress it is critical to address the problem to avoid losses to your investment.
 Semi-annual pruning may also be beneficial depending on the tree species.